 About

 I am a PhD student in the University of Pennsylvania’s Department of Linguistics.
-Before coming to Penn, I graduated from the University of Michigan with a BA in linguistics and Asian studies (Southeast Asia submajor).
+I am affiliated with the Language Contact and Cognition Lab, XMorph Lab, and Cultural Evolution of Language Lab.
 My research interests are centered around language contact with an emphasis on contact-induced change of morphology, so I am lucky to be co-advised by Professors Marlyse Baptista and David Embick.
-I am specifically interested in morphology feature transfer in creole and pidgin languages that have Malay or Tagalog as a source language.
+I am specifically interested in morphological multifunctionality and innovation in creole and pidgin languages.
+My current work is focused most heavily on Betawi.

 How to pronounce my name